-- Garden-enhanced Nutrition Education: Youth that participate in nutrition education that is hands-on and uses fruits and vegetables grown in the school garden are more willing to try and taste new foods.
-Read about strategies, recipes and programs that have kids sampling radishes, sauteeing kohlrabi and munching on beet greens!
+- Garden-Enhanced Nutrition Education: Youth that participate in nutrition education that is hands-on and uses fruits and vegetables grown in the school garden are more willing to try and taste new foods.
+Read about strategies, recipes and programs that have kids sampling radishes, sautéing kohlrabi and munching on beet greens!

 - Farm to School Coalition of North Carolina: With recent USDA Farm to School funding, a group of state government agencies and non-profit organizations have come together to plan a statewide coalition to nurture Farm to School throughout North Carolina.
-To join the conversation, sign-up for the listserv with email@example.com and for more information contact F2SCNC co-chair, Heather Barnes, firstname.lastname@example.org.
+To join the conversation, sign-up for the listserv with Communications Assistant Kirsten Blackburn and for more information contact F2SCNC co-chairs, Remi Ham or Tracey Bates.

-- Grow For It – North Carolina Cooperative Extension’s 4-H Youth program in Crop Science, Entomology, Horticulture, and Soil Science.
+- Grow For It: North Carolina Cooperative Extension’s 4-H Youth program in Crop Science, Entomology, Plant Pathology, Horticulture, and Soil Science.
 This program supports county extension efforts to connect youth to agriculture by offering curriculum, training workshops and statewide youth programs.